Skip to main content

 Practical work: Research-based laboratory analysis of commercial seafood products using adequate methodology.
 Critical analysis of a relevant quality publication.

-Final Competencies
+Final Competences

 1. Students should be acquainted with state of the art molecular methodologies currently applied in the assessment and management of marine living resources.